TrueNAS Nightly Development Documentation

 Enter a number for the maximum number of simultaneous replication tasks you want to allow the system to process and click Save.

-The Access widget displays a list of all active sessions, including the user who initiated the session and what time it started.
+The Access widget lists all active sessions, including the user who initiated them and when they started.
 It also displays the Session Timeout setting for your current session.
-It allows administrators to manage other active sessions and to configure the session timeout for their account.
+It allows administrators to manage other active sessions and configure the session timeout.

-Terminate Other Sessions ends all sessions except for the one you are currently using.
+Terminate Other Sessions ends all sessions except the active session for the logged-in admin user.
 You can also end individual sessions by clicking the logout icon next to that session if it is not the admin user session.
 You must check a confirmation box before the system allows you to end sessions.
+TrueNAS terminates inactive sessions when the it reaches the specified timeout limit.
+If a new session is initiated within a five-minute period, TrueNAS logs the user in as the previously login session.
+If the log in occurs outside the five-minute period TrueNAS initiates a new websocket session.

 The logout button is inactive for your current session and active for all other current sessions.
 It cannot be used to terminate your current session.

-The Token Settings screen allows users to configure the Session Timeout for the current account.
+The Access Settings screen allows users to configure the Session Timeout for the current account.

 Select a value that fits your needs and security requirements.
 Enter the value in seconds.